dart-archive/www.dartlang.org/src/site/codelabs/darrrt/index.markdown

 </div> <div class="span5" markdown="1">

-* This string is a key to the local storage.
+* You store key-value pairs in local storage.
+This string is the key.
+The value is the pirate name.

 </div> </div>